32blit/32blit-sdk/docs/32blit.md

 And then run `make examplename` to build an example.

-The result of the build will be a `.bin`, `.hex` and `.elf` file in the relevant example directory.
+The result of the build will be a `.blit`, `.bin`, `.hex` and `.elf` file in the relevant example directory.

-For example you might type `make raycaster` which will give you `examples/raycaster/raycaster.bin`.
+For example you might type `make raycaster` which will give you `examples/raycaster/raycaster.blitn`.

 ### Uploading An Example